coolbot100s/Modded_MC_Programing/README.md

 ### WARNING
-This project is very much a work in progress, almost everything is incomplete and subject to change, consider the repository as you see it now a proof of concept for what I hope will become a source of guidance and information for this niche subject, as well as a peak in my journey to learn these systems, I really hope this could some-day become a hub for finding solutions to common Minecraft problems for any computing mod out there, but even if that never happens it will stand as a repository for scripts I'm sure to be using time and time again.
+This project is very much a work in progress, almost everything is incomplete and subject to change, consider the repository as you see it now a proof of concept for what I hope will become a source of guidance and information for this niche subject, as well as a peak in my journey to learn these systems.
+I really hope this could some-day become a hub for finding solutions to common Minecraft problems for any computing mod out there, but even if that never happens it will stand as a repository for scripts I'm sure to be using time and time again.
 I have a list of 25 mods and counting, however for now I'll only be covering the ones I have demonstrations available for.
 Contributions and feedback are more than welcome.